-One thing that is quite surprising is that Biden’s paid search traffic rose above Trump’s in June.
-It makes sense since Trump’s campaign is heavily focused on Facebook Ads, this is a valid but interesting move because despite the restrictions Paid Search Ads are rather important too.
-And it is necessary to have a well rounded digital campaign, especially including all different ad variations.
+A surprising thing to note here is that Biden’s paid search traffic rose above Trump’s in June.
+It makes sense since Trump’s campaign is more heavily focused on Facebook Ads, but it’s still interesting to note due to the restrictions on Paid Search Ads as opposed to their Facebook counterpart.

-Another thing that is crucial if they want to win, especially for Facebook ads, is testing ads/copy.
 This is something that Trump’s team did extremely well in 2016 which is another thing that made Trump so successful.
-Hillary tested an almost pathetic 66,000 different ads while Trump tested that many daily.
+Hillary Clinton tested 66,000 different ads over the course of the entire campaign while Trump tested that many ads en masse daily.

-If anything this is more important than it was in the 2016 election due to a world pandemic.
+If anything this is more important than it was in the 2016 election due to the ongoing global pandemic.
 As you can see from the charts below the sheer volume of ads that Trump has is about 80 times the number of ads that Biden has not only that but they are also published on over 50 times the amount of publishers.

-When looking at the ads that Trump’s team is serving their strategy becomes crystal clear.
-They are acutely aware that controversy can easily strengthen the flames that are already within those scrolling on the platforms.
-They use bold text, arrows, bright colors, and more to try and grab the attention of someone on an app, website, or SERP.
-This tactic worked well for them in 2016 and they are hoping that it’ll work again in 2020.
+Trump’s team is acutely aware that controversy can easily strengthen the flames that are already within those scrolling on the platforms.
+They use bold text, arrows, bright colors, and more to try and grab the attention of someone on an app, website, SERP or some combination therein..
+This tactic worked well for them in 2016 and they are hoping that their success will repeat itself the second time around.

-When it comes to Paid Search Ads the team takes a slightly different, they are not focusing as much on getting an emotion out of someone as they are getting them to take action.
+When it comes to paid search ads the team takes a slightly different approach, they are not focusing as much on getting an emotion out of someone as they are getting them to take action.
 Whether it be buying Trump merchandise, signing up for something to get something for free, etc. This is most likely due to the harsher restrictions that search engine marketing (SEM) platforms have enforced.

-Now to Biden, as opposed to Trump’s strategy Biden’s ads focus is not on the flashy and in your face ads.
+As a contrast to Trump’s strategy, Biden’s ads focus is not on the flashy and in-your face-ads.
 Instead, they tend to switch up the copy while using the same or similar videos/images and aim for a calming or feel-good ad.
-This is pretty much the polar opposite of what Trump’s team is going for, and depending on the platform you are using they are either neutral or do not reward these types of ads as much.
+This is pretty much the polar opposite of what Trump’s team is going for and depending on the platform you are using they are either neutral or do not reward these types of ads as much.

 Unlike how Trump’s strategy changes up from platform to platform it looks like Biden has taken a similar approach to SEM as he has Facebook Ads.

-Despite the lack of budget, minimal ad spend, and possible lack of strategy/prep she and her team have still done a good job of creating a steady brand for Jorgensen.
-Her ads lean on the side of Biden’s but instead of keeping the same ad and trying out different versions of the copy, they are constantly switching everything up.
-All while keeping the same calm and collected yet excited tone.
+Despite the lack of comparative budget and minimal ad spend, Jorgensen and her team did a good job of creating a steady brand.
+Her ads lean on the side of Biden’s but instead of keeping the same ad and trying out different versions of the copy, they are constantly switching everything up – all while maintaining a common brand tone and a consistent brand voice.

-One thing that all marketers know well is the hook, story, offer.
-When looking at the candidate’s ads it seems like Trump’s images have the best hook, and possibly the best copy hook as well.
-Having a good hook is critical because without a good hook your story and offer and pointless.
+When looking at the candidates’ ads, it seems like Trump’s images have the most consistent hook as well as the most consistent copy hook.
+Having a consistent hook is critical because without a good hook, people will stop paying attention before your story and offer come around.

-I previously mentioned that Facebook was welcoming political ads while the other platforms are not.
-Here’s a brief overview of where the different platforms are at as of now:
+Here’s a brief overview of where the different platforms are at as of now regarding political ads:

 - Google allows political campaigns to target people by age, gender, and postal code but nothing more.

-When you first glance at the charts below they look pretty similar but the small differences are what stand out.
-They are targeting a similar percentage when it comes to ages 45-54 which makes sense since that tends to be a pretty split age group.
+When you first glance at the charts, the small differences are what make all the difference here They are targeting a similar percentage when it comes to ages 45-54 which makes sense since that tends to be a pretty split age group.

 Trump’s demographic tends to lean towards older people, with 37% of his targeting going toward people aged 55 and up.
-This group is about 29% of the USA population and is around 95 million people.
+This group is about 29% of the current American population and consists of around 95 million people.

 Although different sources vary this is the average of the information I found.